jfCoronel/OpenSimula/docs/user_guide.md

 Simulating Project one: 10% 20% 30% 40% 50% 60% 70% 80% 90% 100%  End
 </code></pre>

 The list of parameters and components of a project can be obtained in pandas DataFrame format using the project functions `parameter_dataframe()` and `component_dataframe()`.
-For the components we can get parameters and variables list with  `parameter_dataframe()` and `variable_dataframe()`.
+For the components we can get parameters and variables dataframes with  `parameter_dataframe()` and `variable_dataframe()`.

-With Jupyter notebooks or Google Collab, projects show the parameter and component dataframe, and components show parameter and variable dataframe, as shown in the next example:
+With Jupyter notebooks or Google Collab, writing the python variable of a project the parameter and component dataframe will be shown, and writing one component python variable parameter and variable dataframe will be shown.
+Next example shows the parameter and component dataframes of our project:

 <pre><code class="python">
 ...